We now need to explore the requirements for the content of different types of messages used between the customer premises and the industry.

 Half hour Import/Export metering is installed at all premises with maximum demand in excess of 100kw and smaller users who voluntarily request it.
 There are approximately 100000 such meters in GB from which data is collected approximately once per month.

-he remaining 25 million GB meters are simple integrating energy units - mostly Import only although Export registers are included at premises with microgeneration.
+The remaining 25 million GB meters are simple integrating energy units - mostly Import only although Export registers are included at premises with microgeneration.
 Readings are collected intermittently for billing purposes.

-Half hour historic demand for every premises is calculated.
+A half hour historic demand for every premises is calculated.
 Each non half hour metered site has a base profile set with a 24 hour curve for each day type (Summer/Winter/Spring/Autumn Weekday/Weekend) assigned, depending on the type of demand (domestic with or without overnight storage heating or commercial by load factor).
 For each half hour the individual profiled premises demands are summated within each distribution group and then ratioed to meet the total group demand from the high level meter summations less the total demand at all half hourly metered sites in the group.
 The resultant individual metered demands are then aggregated by supplier, by group and GB total, to give that supplier's total half hourly demand met.
-That demand is then compared with the supplier's contracted energy purchases for the half hour and the difference (imbalance) is charged or credited using prices derived from the market and system operator power matching actions.
+That demand is then compared with the supplier's contracted energy purchases for the half hour and the difference (imbalance) charged or credited using prices derived from the market and system operator power matching actions.
 The supplier metered demands are adjusted as low level non half hour meters are read.

 Note that the imbalance charges/credits are the incentive to ensure that the suppliers and generators contract energy accurately on a half hour basis.
 The market operates down to 1.5 hours ahead in GB with the operator only having sole control from real time up to that boundary.

 There is fundamental issue as regards microgeneration in non half hour metered premises.
 The profiling mechanism assumes that all premises of one type will have an 'average' demand which matches the day type profile.
-However, microgeneration does not follow the same driver patterns as demand and it is impossible to produce a profile.
+However, microgeneration doe not follow the same driver patterns as demand and it is impossible to produce a profile.

 In addition, some incentive schemes for renewable generation, including Renewable Option Certificates in GB, need measurement of gross generated energy, not just net premises import/export.